Ricardokevins/Kevinpro-NLP-demo/README.md

 3. **Transformer implement and useful NLP toolkit**：[Ricardokevins/EasyTransformer: Quick start with strong baseline of Bert and Transformer without pretrain (github.com)](https://github.com/Ricardokevins/EasyTransformer)

 # What's New ~~
+## 2022.1.16
+1. Update use Seq2Seq Transformer to Modeling Medical QA task   (Tuing on 55w pairs of Chinese Medical QA data) More detail to be seen in README.md of Transformer/MedQAdemo/
+2. Update new Trainer and useful tools
+3. remove previous implement of Transformer (with some unfixable bugs)
 ## 2021.12.17

 1. Update Weighted Matrix Visualize Toolkit(eg. used for visualize of Attention Map) implement in Visualize.
 More Useful toolkit in the future